Toyota Prius Plug-in Hybrid: Demonstration programs by country

 In March 2010 Toyota launched its demonstration program in Canada with five demonstrator plug-ins in partnership with academic institutions, hydro-electric producers, and governmental agencies in each of the four provinces participating in the program: British Columbia, Manitoba, Ontario and Québec.
-Canada is home to Toyota's global cold weather research center in Northern Ontario, and the country's cold weather will serve to evaluate its adverse effect on battery performance and range.
+Canada is home to Toyota's global cold weather research center in Northern Ontario, and the country's cold weather serves to evaluate its adverse effect on battery performance and range.

 In July 2010 the first demonstrator plug-in was delivered in Manitoba.
 The unit was shared and tested by partners Manitoba Hydro, Manitoba Innovation, Energy and Mines, and the University of Manitoba.
 There were a total of 15 partners in the four provinces that participated in the Canadian demonstration trial.